Honest comparisons

 Pick Tana if…

-• ·Where Tana wins: depth of customisation, mature supertag system, command-line UX, and a passionate power-user community.
-For someone who wants to build their own ontology over years, Tana provides primitives Bcontext explicitly doesn't.
+• ·Where Tana wins: a mature supertag system, depth of customisation, daily-note + outliner UX that no startup will catch in <2 years, and a passionate power-user community.
+For someone who wants to build their own ontology over months, Tana provides primitives Bcontext explicitly doesn't.

 Pick bcontext if…